Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Asymptotic Properties of Composite Log-likelihood Estimators

-(i) \ The speed of convergence of $\hat{\theta}_{n,T}$ is $\frac{1}{\sqrt{T}}$ instead of $\frac{1}{\sqrt{nT}}$ as in the granularity approximated complete log-likelihood.
+(a) \ The speed of convergence of $\hat{\theta}_{n,T}$ is $1/\sqrt{T}$ instead of $1/\sqrt{nT}$, which characterizes the granularity approach.
 This is a consequence of the crude cross-sectional aggregation of the data in the composite approach as if the observations $y_{i,t}$ were cross-sectionally independent.
+However, a drawback of the granularity approach is the need to estimate the $T-1$ latent factors, which increases its computational complexity compared to the conditional MCL methods.